The below instructions apply to preparing letters and flats.

 The contents must be completely contained in the envelope and not protrude above the flap fold.
 It is not recommended that envelopes be filled in excess of their capacity.

 Ordinary paper envelopes (#9 and #10) are not designed to contain anything that is bulky, has sharp corners or sharp edges.
-For example, a book or catalog placed in a paper envelope will often tear the container during processing and handling.
+For example, a book or catalog placed in a paper envelope will often tear the envelope during processing and handling.

 The University mail label will adhere to a paper surface.
 However, it is a good idea to use clear cellophane tape, especially on materials of significant value or irregular shape.